bitsy-lang/bitsy/docs/source/nettle/index.rst

 Hello Nettle
 ------------
 Tradition dictates that the first program that is written in any programming language should be Hello, World!
-In that same spirit, let's look at the "hello world" of Nettle: `passthrough`:
+In that same spirit, let's look at the "hello world" of Nettle: `Passthrough`:

 .. literalinclude:: ../examples/passthrough.ntl
    :language: nettle
    :linenos:

-We see a module declaration, `mod passthrough`.
+We see a module declaration, `mod Passthrough`.
 Inside, we see two ports, one `incoming` port named `out` and one `outgoing` port named `in`.
 Both have type `Word<8>`, meaning that an 8-bit value passes across them.
 The line `out := in` connects the input port `in` to the output port `out`.